oberkowitz/scala-processing/readme.md

 This is a template project for developing [Processing](http://processing.org) programs in Scala.
 Includes:

 * Processing core library and source
-* SBT project and IDEA project
+* SBT project and IDEA project template

-Everything needed to get up and running with Processing and Scala quickly!
-To automatically compile and run after each code change:

-    sbt ~run

-The next compile/run cycle will automatically start when the previous process ends and the you save a code change.
+Rename `.ideatemplate` to `.idea` and open the project with IntelliJ, or simply open the `build.sbt` in the IntelliJ window and go through the dialogs.

+If you don't use the default template, make sure to add all the jars in `lib/` as modules.

+### JDK issues
+* Processing more or less requires Java 8, but later sbt versions default to 10
+* Configuring the IntelliJ project to use 1.8 is easier than changing the `JAVA_HOME` just for this project